 What to Do Next

 If you think you were fired illegally, talk to a New Jersey employment lawyer.
-A lawyer can help you sort through the facts and assess the strength of any claims you may have against your former employer.
+A lawyer can help you sort through the facts and assess the strength of your claims.
 A lawyer can also inform you of other state or local claims that you may have in addition to those listed above.
 Whether you want to try to get your job back, negotiate a severance package, or sue your employer in court, a lawyer can walk you through your options and help you decide on how best to proceed.